KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 **cclib partialsig 18 '["pkhash" , ind , "partialsig"]'**

-The `partialsig` method produces a `combinedsig` for each set of `index` and `nonce` that is input and needs to be shared with the corresponding node.
+The `partialsig` method produces a `combinedsig` for each set of `index` and `nonce` values provided.

+The returned `combinedsig` must be shared with all corresponding nodes.

 Usage of this method depends on the [cclib](../komodo-api/cclib.html#cclib) method.
 The `EVALCODE` is `18`.